tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ## Fundraising Module

 The `x/fundraising` module is a Cosmos SDK module that provides a functionality to raise funds for a new project to onboard the ecosystem.
-It helps them to increase their brand awareness before launching a project.
+It helps them to increase their brand awareness before launching their project.

-## Important Design Decision
+## Design Decision

-The module is fundamentally designed to delegate authorization to an external module to add allowed bidder list `AllowedBidders` for an auction.
-When an auction is created, it is always closed state.
-It means that there is no single bidder who is authorized to place a bid for the selling coin unless they are added in the auction's allowed bidders list.
+The module is fundamentally designed to delegate authorization to an external module to add allowed bidder list for an auction.
+When an auction is created, it is closed state.
+It means that there is no bidder who is authorized to place a bid.
+The bidder must be added by an external module.

 ## Auction Type

-The module allows the creation of two different types of an auction.
+The module allows the creation of the following auction types:

 * `FixedPriceAuction`
 * `BatchAuction`

 ## Fixed Price Auction

-A fixed price auction is to sell a given amount of coins on a first-come and first-served basis.
-An external module creates a fixed price auction by setting parameters, such as start price for each coin, how many coins they are selling, what coin they are accepting in return, vesting schedules for them to receive paying coin, when to start and end, and so forth.
-When the auction is created successfully, the external module needs to add allowed bidders by using the implemented `AddAllowedBidders` function.
-During this step, they can limit a bidder’s maximum bid amount `MaxBidAmount`.
+A FixedPriceAuction is to sell a given amount of coins in a fixed price.
+It is first-come and first-served basis.
+The module expects an external module or a project to create a fixed price auction by setting parameters needed for an auction, such as how many coins to sell, what type of coin denomination is payable by a bidder in exchange for the selling coin, fixed price for each selling coin, start and end time for the auction, and etc.  When an auction is created successfully by paying a creation fee, the module expects an external module (being as an auctioneer) to add allowed bidders list for the auction.
+In this process, the external module has a control over who can place a bid and the bidder’s maximum amount to place a bid for the auction.
+When an auction is started, allowed bidders can start to place their bids until the auction ends; however, as it is first-come and first-served basis, the selling amount of coin can be sold at any time.
+The distribution of selling coin will occur when the auction is ended.

 ### What an auctioneer does:

 A fixed price auction must determine the following parameters:

-- `AllowedBidders`: the list of the bidders to be allowed to participate in the auction,
 - `StartPrice`: fixed amount of the paying coins to get a selling coins (i.e., amount of paying coins per selling coin),
 - `SellingCoin`: the denom and total amount of selling coin to be auctioned,
 - `PayingCoinDenom`: the denom of coin to be used for payment,